rafalp/Misago/docs/PythonHooks/move-thread-input-hook.md

     ...
 ```

-Next filter or built-in function used to validate moved thread input data.
+Next filter or built-in function used to validate input data.

 ### `context`